The Hidden Cost of India's Electronics Assembly Push: A 40% E-Waste Surge and the Death of Affordable Repair

 |---|---|

-Voltas Limited's forward EPS being higher than its trailing EPS indicates that the company is expected to achieve greater profitability this financial year.
-This suggests improving earnings and a stronger financial position compared to the previous year's performance.
+VOLTAS's forward EPS is higher than its trailing EPS, which signals that the company is expected to achieve greater profitability this financial year.
+This suggests improved earnings performance, indicating a positive outlook for VOLTAS's financial growth.

 Price projections: